Chromatophore: Cephalopod chromatophores

 Coleoid cephalopods (including octopuses, squids and cuttlefish) have complex multicellular organs that they use to change colour rapidly, producing a wide variety of bright colours and patterns.
 Each chromatophore unit is composed of a single chromatophore cell and numerous muscle, nerve, glial, and sheath cells.
 Inside the chromatophore cell, pigment granules are enclosed in an elastic sac, called the cytoelastic sacculus.
 To change colour the animal distorts the sacculus form or size by muscular contraction, changing its translucency, reflectivity, or opacity.
 This differs from the mechanism used in fish, amphibians, and reptiles in that the shape of the sacculus is changed, rather than translocating pigment vesicles within the cell.
 However, a similar effect is achieved.
+The energy cost of the complete activation of the chromatophore system is very high, being nearly as much as all the energy used by an octopus at rest.

 Octopuses and most cuttlefish can operate chromatophores in complex, undulating chromatic displays, resulting in a variety of rapidly changing colour schemata.
 The nerves that operate the chromatophores are thought to be positioned in the brain in a pattern isomorphic to that of the chromatophores they each control.
 This means the pattern of colour change functionally matches the pattern of neuronal activation.
 This may explain why, as the neurons are activated in iterative signal cascade, one may observe waves of colour changing.
 Like chameleons, cephalopods use physiological colour change for social interaction.
 They are also among the most skilled at camouflage, having the ability to match both the colour distribution and the texture of their local environment with remarkable accuracy.